Other projects

 I have also implemented Wolfram’s 256 rules.

-4 Billion Rules This is an extension of 256 rules, which uses 2 neighbours either side of each cell to determine the next cell state.
+4 Billion Rules This is my extension of 256 rules, which uses 2 neighbours either side of each cell to determine the next cell state.
 As there are 5 cells, there are 32 possible states, meaning there are 2^32 ~ 4 billion rules.
 I always find something new when I explore some random rules.

 Quadlock Clone - 3D Printing